simpledotorg/simple-android-idea-plugin/README.md

 4. Update `CHANGELOG.md` to mention the changes that were made.
 5. Go to `Build → Prepare Plugin Module for Deployment`.
    - This will generate a `intellij-plugin.jar` in the project's root directory
-   - Move this generated jar into the `releases` directory and rename the file to the following format - `yyyy-mm-dd.jar`
+   - Don't push the generated jar to Git.
+Instead make a release on GitHub with the changelog